-We are currently in the process of remediating the above material weaknesses and have taken numerous steps to enhance our internal control environment and address the underlying causes of the material weaknesses.
-We have hired additional financial reporting personnel with technical accounting and financial reporting experience, formalized our accounting policies and procedures, and enhanced our internal review procedures during the financial statement close process.
-In addition, our remediation activities focused on designing and implementing the appropriate IT general computer controls are in process.
-Our current efforts to design and implement an effective control environment may not be sufficient to remediate the material weaknesses described above or prevent future material weaknesses or control deficiencies from occurring.
-There is no assurance that we will not identify additional material weaknesses in our internal control over financial reporting in the future.
+Our current efforts to design and implement an effective control environment may not be sufficient to remediate the material weaknesses related to accounting policies and procedures and IT general controls or to prevent future material weaknesses or control deficiencies from occurring.
+There can be no assurance that we will not identify additional material weaknesses in our internal control over financial reporting in the future.

-If we fail to effectively remediate the material weaknesses in our control environment, if we identify future material weaknesses in our internal controls over financial reporting or if we are unable to comply with the demands that will be placed upon us as a public company, including the requirements of Section 404 of the Sarbanes-Oxley Act, in a timely manner, we may be unable to accurately report our financial results, or report them within the timeframes required by the SEC.
+If we fail to effectively remediate the material weaknesses in our control environment, if we identify future material weaknesses in our internal controls over financial reporting or if we are unable to comply with the demands that we face as a public company, including the requirements of Section 404 of the Sarbanes-Oxley Act, in a timely manner, we may be unable to accurately report our financial results, or report them within the timeframes required by the SEC.
 We also could become subject to sanctions or investigations by the New York Stock Exchange, the SEC or other regulatory authorities.
-In addition, if we are unable to assert that our internal control over financial reporting is effective, or if our independent registered public accounting firm is unable to express an opinion as to the effectiveness of our internal control over financial reporting, when required, investors may lose confidence in the accuracy and completeness of our financial reports, we may face restricted access to the capital markets and our stock price may be adversely affected.
+In addition, if we are unable to assert that our internal control over financial reporting is effective, or if our independent registered public accounting firm is unable to express an opinion as to the effectiveness of our internal control over financial reporting, investors may lose confidence in the accuracy and completeness of our financial reports, we may face restricted access to the capital markets and our stock price may be adversely affected.

-We are a "controlled company" within the meaning of the rules of the New York Stock Exchange and, as a result, qualify for, and rely on, exemptions from certain corporate governance requirements.
+Upon completion of the secondary offering of our common stock on June 7, 2017, we are no longer a "controlled company" within the meaning of the rules of the New York Stock Exchange.
+However, we may continue to rely on exemptions from certain corporate governance requirements during the ninety day and one-year transition periods.